Gardner–Webb University: Beginnings

 On December 2, 1905, the Boiling Springs High School was chartered as a result of an initiative sponsored by the Kings Mountain Baptist Association (Cleveland County) and the Sandy Run Baptist Association (Rutherford County).
 The institution served as a place "where the young...could have the best possible educational advantages under distinctive Christian influence."
 In May 1905, Boiling Springs Baptist Church voted to offer its old church house, five acres of land, and $2,700 to the institution, and on July 10, 1905, Boiling Springs was officially chosen for the site of the school.
-The location of the High School was essential, as it was located near the border of the school's sponsors, Kings Mountain and Sandy Run, and had easy access to brick building materials.
+The location of the high school was essential, as it was located near the border of the school's sponsors, Kings Mountain and Sandy Run, and had easy access to brick building materials.
 The institution's name, Boiling Springs High School, was decided on October 27, 1905, and its charter was accepted less than two months later by the school's trustees.
 Willard Winslow Washburn, the man who first set forth the idea of a Christian school at Boiling Springs, and the first man to sign the certificate of incorporation would go on to serve on the board of trustees for the first 30 years of its existence.
 The town of Boiling Springs is named after the natural springs that can be found on campus.
 They provided clean water for the school when it began operation in 1907.

 J.D.
-Huggins was made the High School's first principal on July 25, 1907.
-The complete faculty, which consisted of only five teachers, including Huggins, was hired by the fall of 1907.
+Huggins was made the high school's first principal on July 25, 1907.
+The complete faculty, which consisted of five teachers, including Huggins, was hired by the fall of 1907.
 Classes started in October of the same year, although the main building, the Huggins-Curtis Building, was not complete.
 Students lived in various homes in the community and used classrooms from the nearby elementary school until the building's completion in 1908.
 The building included classrooms, auditoriums, a chapel, library, principal's office, cafeteria, living quarters, literary societies, a music room, and parlors.
-Although it burned down in 1957, it signified the promise and progress of the school so far.
+It burned down in 1957.

 Boiling Springs High School focused on Christian education, as evident in the school's motto, Pro Deo et Humanitate (for God and Humanity).
 These words were inscribed upon "the ageless granite arch" on campus, which still exists today.
-Original tuition was $76.05 for a term of nine months, and although the school attracted a wide variety of students with varied interests, its focus centered around ministerial education.
+Original tuition was $76.05 for a term of nine months.
+Its focus centered around ministerial education.